 The Red Hills Conservation project originally included lands in three plantations: Cherokee Plantation, Ring Oak Plantation and Norias Hunt Club.
-In western Leon County, the 5,536-acre Cherokee Plantation extends from Lake Iamonia eastward to Old Centerville Road.
+In western Leon County, the 5,536-acre Cherokee Plantation extends from Lake lamonia eastward to Old Centerville Road.
 Also in Leon County, the 5,322-acre Ring Oak Plantation is located east of State Road 59, adjacent to the town of Miccosukee, and the entire eastern border of the property is the shore of Lake Miccosukee.
 Lastly, located in both Leon and Jefferson counties, the 5,976-acre Norias Hunt Club (owned by Gem Land Company) is just north of the town of Miccosukee, and a portion of the property's western border also touches the shore of Lake Miccosukee.
-Multiple existing conservation lands surround the overall project boundary.
+Tall Timbers Research Station and Land Conservancy manages many of the existing conservation lands surrounding the project boundary.